ChalkingCode/fearlesstrialproject/README.md

 	git clone https://github.com/ChalkingCode/fearlesstrialproject.git

 4. cd fearlesstrialproject

+5. npm install

-5. Run commands Note: the port will be 3000 unless configured see Port Solution How to.
+6. Run commands Note: the port will be 3000 unless configured see Port Solution How to.

 	npm start or you can run node index.js